 For the price you get a stack of inclusions with this co-sleeper; metal framing and mesh siding, mattress and fitted sheet included.

-The metal framing of the SwaddleMe co-sleeper folds flat with ease, making traveling simple and storing a breeze.
+The metal framing of the SwaddleMe co-sleeper folds flat with ease, making sleep while traveling simple and storing a breeze.

 The mesh siding all around keeps your baby cool and allows her airway to remain unobstructed should she roll into the side during the night.